-When the petitioner has finished filing your papers with the court, it's time to deliver a copy to your spouse who will be the respondent.
+When you've finished filing your papers with the court, it's time to deliver a copy to your spouse who will be the respondent.
 It's important for the petitioner to do this as soon as possible, because if the divorce papers aren't served on the respondent within 90 days of filing, the petitioner's case will be dismissed (terminated).

 If you need to serve a respondent who is hard to locate, in jail, in the military, or in another state, you should check with the clerk of court for more information.

-As soon as possible, both spouses should complete the Financial Affidavit (Form FL-124).
+As soon as possible, both spouses should complete and exchange the Financial Affidavit (Form FL-124).
 This required document is a sworn statement that outlines income, expenses, assets, and debts.
 This helps everyone to understand the full economic situation and assists the court in making fair decisions when dividing marital property and deciding support.
-Make sure you are clear, detailed, and candid when you complete this form.
+Make sure you're clear, detailed, and candid when you complete this form.

-Iowa Legal Aid, a nonprofit organization that helps low-income Iowa residents with legal problems, has compiled a set of helpful links to sources that explain basic legal concepts and processes you'll need to understand if you're ending a marriage in Iowa.
-For more information about Iowa Legal Aid's services, call 1-800-532-1275 or go to this page.
+Iowa Legal Aid, a nonprofit organization that helps low-income Iowa residents with legal problems, has additional resources for Iowa residents seeking a divorce.
+For more information about Iowa Legal Aid's services, you can call 1-800-532-1275.

-Iowa Legal Aid has also prepared a free 16 page brochure explaining how to use the official court forms when you're filing for divorce and don't have children.
+Additionally, Iowa Legal Aid has also prepared a brochure on divorce law explaining how to use the official court forms when you're filing for divorce and don't have children.
 See also IA Code § § 598.1 through 598.42 (2019).